Alohomora

 Priyanka Sharma - Teacher

-"The Careershala program has been extremely helpful for both students and teachers.
-It helped me build a stronger connection with my students.
-They now openly discuss their career aspirations, and I feel more confident in guiding them.
-Earlier, many chose Math, assuming it had better career prospects, but after the sessions, they are exploring diverse options with more confidence.
-The online trainings were incredibly useful, and I feel more confident in supporting students with career decisions."
+“The CareerShala program has been extremely valuable for both students and teachers.
+It helped me build a stronger connection with my students, who now openly discuss their aspirations and questions about careers.
+Earlier, many assumed certain streams automatically meant better futures, but now they explore wider possibilities.
+The online trainings were practical and useful, and I feel far more confident supporting students as they make important career decisions.”

 Read More